obimoney97/Ekezie-Francess-/README.md

 - 👋 Hi, I’m francess Ekezie
 - 👀 I’m a web publisher and admin, corporate Relations,Brand Strategist and community manager
-- 🌱 I’m currently learning tech skills
+- 🌱 I’m a baby Techie
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me ekezieezinne@gmail.com
 - 😄 Pronouns: she/her